LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: array->removeAll()
 .. member:: array->removeAll(matching)

-   These methods remove one of more elements from the array.
+   These methods remove one or more elements from the array.
 Remove with no parameters removes the last element from the array.
 Remove with a position parameter will remove the element from that location.
 All subsequent elements must then be moved up to fill the slot.
 A second count parameter can be